ssi-anik/testbench-lumen/readme.md

 There are three types of annotations considered during the test run.
 All the annotated tasks are executed synchronously.
 All the tasks will receive the `\Laravel\Lumen\Application\Application` instance in their parameter.

-- `@pre-service-providers` - Annotated tasks will run before the service providers are being registered.
+- `@pre-service-register` - Annotated tasks will run before the service providers are being registered.
 Maybe useful for modifying values in config before the service provider gets registered.
-- `@post-service-providers` - Annotated tasks will run after the service providers are being registered.
+- `@post-service-register` - Annotated tasks will run after the service providers are being registered.
 - `@setup-before` - Annotated tasks will run after the application has boot properly and before running each testcases.
   If your tests need to perform some sort of actions before running it, **i.e.** changing environment values, binding something to the container, etc. then you can perform those actions with annotations.
 Only the method level